 The use of these compounds in food products took off in the second half of the 20th century as the demand for prepared foods increased.
 Compounds like carrageenan improve the quality of the food and help to stabilize it, making the item more appealing to consumers.
 Currently the import and export of seaweed is a $200 billion business, with the United States importing nearly $50 billion worth each year.
 And as more nations become developed, the need for more prepared foods and pharmaceuticals will increase the demand for seaweed compounds.

 To meet this demand, selected marine algae are grown, harvested and processed on large scales around the globe.
-In 2002, farmed seaweed production was 88% of total seaweed supplies (FAO Report).
+In 2018, farmed seaweed accounted for 97% of the total seaweed harvested worldwide (FAO Report).
 Progress does have a price tag, however.
 Some of the most productive seaweed species have been transplanted outside their natural range.
 In their new environment, they are "introduced" or "alien" species.
 Despite the best intentions and efforts of researchers & industry, these species sometimes escape into the wild (through the aquarium trade, aquaculture, ship ballast waters and boat hulls) and have serious ecological impacts.
 Hawai'i reports problems with invasive algae species and is trying different methods to prune back algae growth affecting coral reefs.

 Although seaweed farming is an ancient practice, innovative methods are always being explored.
-Bridgeport Regional Vocational Aquaculture School in Connecticut has been working with Connecticut Sea Grant researcher Dr. Charles Yarish to improve aquaculture techniques for the red alga, nori (see picture above).
+Bridgeport Regional Vocational Aquaculture School in Connecticut has been working with Connecticut Sea Grant researcher Dr. Charles Yarish to improve aquaculture techniques for the red alga, nori.
 Students and scientists are cultivating nori next to salmon aquaculture pens.
 The red algae remove from the water excess nutrients produced by the fish, and in turn use those nutrients to grow.